Dhabi966/JimsRegexTutorial/Develop/gist-template.md

 # JimsRegexTutorial

-Introductory paragraph (replace this with your text)

 ## Summary

-A regex (or, regular expression) is a sequence of characters that defines a search pattern that helps users match, locate, or manage text.
+A RegEx (or, regular expression) is a sequence of characters that defines a search pattern that helps users match, locate, or manage text.
 Common use cases include matching strings of text, finding and replacing operations, and input validation.
 For example, with regex you can easily check a user's input for common misspellings of a particular word.
 The regex pattern consists of one or more character literals and/or "meta" characters, which are stand-ins to represent possible text combinations.

-The RegEx I will be breaking down searches for an email address pattern within a string.
+The RegEx we will be breaking down searches for an email address pattern within a string.
 Please review the following code snippet:

 ```